RagedUnicorn/wow-bcc-pvpwarn/README.md

 #### Self Avoid

 The avoid tab allows the configuration of warnings for all spells of a certain category.
-If you're interested in knowing when you resist a certain spells such as the silence of a shadow priest you will configurate this in the priest category.
+If you're interested in knowing when you resist a certain spells such as the silence of a shadow priest you will configure this in the priest category.

 ![](docs/pvpwarn_configure_self_avoid.gif)